gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 Succeeded
 ```

-Let's finaly test the service (Of course you can use the browser as well):
+Let's finally test the service (Of course you can use the browser as well):

 ```bash
 $ http httpbin.gsicdc.mydomain.io
 HTTP/1.1 301 Moved Permanently